lsbyerley/vpex-starter/README.md

 # vpex-starter
-Vue, Parcel, Express starter app
+Vue, Parcel, Express, TailwindCSS starter app

 This repo is a somewhat barebones starting point for buildling a web app with a front-end powered by VueJS and a backend powered by ExpressJS.
 For simplicities sake, the front-end javascript is bundled using ParcelJS.
 The complexity of an app varies from project to project.
 For this reason, I have not added Vuex or Vue-Router.